azdavis/azdavis.net/posts/en/core-ideas.md

 Now, things **worth** conserving, like [national parks][parks], should indeed be preserved and protected.
 But defaulting to preserving things only because "that is what has been done" is not valid.

-You should constantly be challenging, and perhaps updating, your positions and beliefs, by considering new data and viewpoints.
+We should constantly be challenging, and perhaps updating, our positions and beliefs, by considering new data and viewpoints.
 Yet conservatism is a tendency to default to, or exclusively demand, a **lack** of change.
-This seems deeply, fundamentally incorrect.
+This is deeply, fundamentally incorrect.
 The only constant in life is change.

 ---